exchangeRate430L/frontend/README.md

 - const getBalance(): is used in homepage to get the email of the user logged in, as it is one of the arguments returned by this endpoint ("/balance").

+- const alert(): is used in homepage to check if the user turned alerts on, so that high changes in price will be alerted to him by email.
+It the uses the route ("/alert") in the backend which return the users alert argument.

 - var States: is a map of states of this page.

 - var booleanTrans: is a variable that sets the usd-to-lbp option to true or false.